 Another stable in Bob’s toolbox is the fan brush.
 He uses it to paint clouds, foliage, waves and to put highlights on grassy hills and evergreens.

 Just like the other brushes this one is made from natural bristles.
 It is a #6 fan brush, meaning that it is the larger one of the two variations made by the Bob Ross Company.
 The other one is smaller and called the #3 fan brush.

 Again we have a nice protective sleeve for the bristles themselves and a round white handle with a nice weight to it.
 This time we have silver metal parts instead of brass.

 The Liner Brush is the last brush we take a look at.
 Bob uses it in every painting even though often only to sign his name.
-Besides that it is used for thin limbs and sometimes blades of grasses on beach scenes.
+Besides that, it is used for thin limbs and sometimes even individual blades of grasses on beach scenes.